Explore Binghamton's Mirabito Stadium

-Binghamton was a member of the Eastern League from its 1992 inception through 2020, but the central New York locale's presence in that circuit far predates its current team.
+Binghamton has been a member of Eastern League since their 1992 inception, but the central New York locale's presence in that circuit far predates its current team.
 From 1938 through 1968, the city was home to the Triplets, who competed in the Eastern League for nearly the entirety of their existence.
 The Triplets name was a reference to the larger "triple cities" region, encompassing Johnson City and Endicott in addition to Binghamton.

 Binghamton is home to six vintage carousels, leading to its status as the "carousel capital of the world."
 The Rumble Ponies' team name references this unique distinction.
 John Hughes, who owned the team at the time of the name change, said that Rumble Ponies are "a fierce horse that no carousel can contain."

 211 Henry St.